publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch20/schI–D/ptI/m__us_usc_t42_ch20_schI–D_ptI.md

  __Effective Date of Repeal__

     Repeal applicable with respect to elections taking place after Dec.
 31, 1987, see [section 204 of Pub.
-L. 99–410][/us/pl/99/410/s204], set out as an Effective Date note under [section 1973ff of this title][/us/usc/t42/s1973ff].
+L. 99–410][/us/pl/99/410/s204], set out as an Effective Date note under [section 20301 of Title 52][/us/usc/t52/s20301], Voting and Elections.

 ----------